wingify/wingify.github.io/_posts/2017-08-21-wingify-pydata_at_wingify.markdown

 ### About PyData

-Recently,I got an opportunity to speak,as A speaker at PyData.PyData is a tech group, with chapters in New Delhi and other regions, where Python enthusiasts share their ideas and projects related to Data Analysis and Machine Learning.
+Recently, I got an opportunity to speak, as a speaker, at PyData.
+PyData is a tech group, with chapters in New Delhi and other regions, where Python enthusiasts share their ideas and projects related to Data Analysis and Machine Learning.

 ### Talks at PyData

-There are about 3 talks at PyData which were on ```Machine Learning using Tensor Flow```, ```Data Layer at Wingify ```, mine realted to ``` Learning Data Analysis by Scraping Websites ```, which were all through and excellent.
-In the talk, 'Data layer at Wingify' By Manish Gill 🤓, he talked about how we handle millions of request at Wingify.
+There were three talks at PyData, namely **Machine Learning using Tensor Flow**, **Data Layer at Wingify** and mine, **Learning Data Analysis by Scraping Websites**.
+All the talks were thorough and excellent!
+In the talk, **Data layer at Wingify** By [Manish Gill](https://twitter.com/mgill25) 🤓, he talked about how we handle millions of requests at Wingify.

 ### Some of Images of the PyData Hosted by Wingify.